All Episodes

 What time do you eat?

-Because at my sister-in-law's who may or may not be listening right now, we eat dinner like we're on British time.
+Because at my sister-in-law's, who may or may not be listening right now, we eat dinner like we're on British time.

-Wait, you don't you don't eat again?
+You don't eat again?

 That's the whole point.